-The Fund may invest up to 25% of its net assets in foreign securities.
-With regard to foreign security holdings, up to 15% of the Fund's net assets may be in securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.
-The Fund may also invest in securities not considered foreign securities that carry foreign credit exposure.
+The Fund may invest up to 30% of its net assets in foreign debt securities, including debt securities of issuers located in emerging markets countries, i.e., those that are in the early stages of their industrial cycles.
+The Fund may invest up to 20% of the Fund's net assets in currencies and securities, including foreign currency derivatives, denominated in currencies other than the U.S. dollar.

-The Fund may purchase mortgage-backed and asset-backed securities such as collateralized mortgage obligations (CMOs), collateralized loan obligations (CLOs) and collateralized debt obligations (CDOs).
-The Fund may invest up to 15% of its net assets in illiquid or thinly traded investments.
-The Fund also may invest in securities that are subject to resale restrictions such as those contained in Rule 144A promulgated under the Securities Act of 1933, as amended.
-The Fund may also purchase municipal securities.
-The Fund's investments may include securities that do not produce immediate cash income, such as zero coupon securities and payment-in-kind securities.
+The Fund may purchase mortgage-backed and asset-backed securities such as collateralized mortgage obligations (CMOs), collateralized loan obligations (CLOs) and collateralized debt obligations (CDOs), which are counted toward the 80% investment requirement.

+The Fund may invest in illiquid or thinly traded securities.
+The Fund may also invest in securities that are subject to resale restrictions such as those contained in Rule 144A promulgated under the Securities Act of 1933, as amended.

+The Fund may purchase municipal securities.
+The Fund's investments may also include securities that do not produce immediate cash income, such as zero coupon securities and pay-in-kind securities.

+The Fund may purchase and sell securities on a when-issued and delayed delivery basis, which means that the Fund buys or sells a security with payment and delivery taking place in the future.
+The Fund may also engage in "to be announced" (TBA) transactions, which are transactions in which a fund buys or sells mortgage-backed securities on a forward commitment basis.
+The Fund may engage in short sales of TBA mortgages, including short sales on TBA mortgages the Fund does not own.

-The Fund can invest in derivative instruments, including swap contracts, options, futures contracts and forward foreign currency contracts.
+The Fund can invest in derivative instruments including swap contracts, options, futures contracts and forward foreign currency contracts.

 The Fund can use swap contracts, including interest rate swaps, to hedge or adjust its exposure to interest rates.
-The Fund can also use swap contracts, including credit default swaps, to gain or reduce exposure to an asset class or a particular issue.
-The Fund can further use swap contracts, including credit default index swaps, to hedge credit risk or take a position on a basket of credit entities and to gain or reduce exposure to an asset class or a particular issue; and use total return swaps to gain exposure to a reference asset.

-The Fund can use options, including credit default swap options, to gain the right to enter into a credit default swap at a specified future date.
-The Fund can further use swaptions (options on swaps) to manage interest rate risk; currency options to manage currency exposure; and options on bond or rate futures to manage interest rate exposure.
+The Fund can also use swap contracts, including credit default swaps to create long or short exposure to corporate or sovereign debt securities.
+The Fund can further use swap contracts, including credit default index swaps to hedge credit risk or take a position on a basket of credit entities; total return swaps to gain exposure to a reference asset; and volatility swaps to adjust the volatility profile of the Fund.
+The Fund can use options, including currency options, to seek alpha (return on investments in excess of the benchmark index) or to mitigate risk and to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.
+The Fund can also use credit default swap options to gain the right to enter into a credit default swap at a specified future date.
+The Fund can further use swaptions (options on swaps) to manage interest rate risk; and options on bond or rate futures to manage interest rate exposure.

 The Fund can use futures contracts, including interest rate futures, to increase or reduce its exposure to interest rate changes.
-The Fund can also use currency futures contracts and/or forward foreign currency contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.
+The Fund can also use currency futures to increase or decrease its exposure to foreign currencies.